arunodhayan/Audio-Classification/README.md

 You can download
 ESC-50 - https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YDEPUT
 Audioset - There were no raw data in audioset.
 Get the CSV files Meta data and run the script download.sh

+##To start the work
+Create the below list of folders
+Dataset --- to place the dataset
+Model and confusion matrix folder will be created while performing training

 ```